 Having a London bucket list is probably a smart organization for your trip.
 I remember my first trip to London and just thought I could wing it and “see it all!”
 I sure was wrong!
 I ended up seeing almost nothing because I planned poorly and wasted my time.
+Getting from Heathrow to London takes a little while and then you need to get settled and beat any jet lag you may be facing.
+I recommend if you are coming from a far distance to stay at least 4-5 days in the city to get the optimal bucket list experiences.
 Having a London bucket list when planning allows you to narrow down what you want to see and do, and can help with your research efforts.

 So I wanted to put together a London bucket list guide from various writers around the globe of their top places to visit to share with you.
 Sometimes places can be overlooked or even forgotten, so I found a lot of great places for you to check out.

 I would recommend prioritizing your London bucket list from the must do items at the top to wish list at the bottom.
 If you get to them all, wonderful.
 If not, you at least got to the ones that were most important for you!

 Planning The Ultimate London Bucket List